markgoetz/VGM2GBSFX/README.md

 * **.wav sound effects** - use `utils/wav2data.py`.
 Only 8KHz mono PCM WAV files are supported.
 * **.sav file from FXHammer** - use `utils/fxhammer2data.py`.
 FXHammer is a sound effect editor available at https://www.pouet.net/prod.php?which=17337 and can be run in almost any Game Boy emulator; the .sav file is the output of its SRAM save file.
   * To play sound effects at the same speed as they are within FXHammer, add the `-d 4` parameter to `fxhammer2data`.
+  * `--no-pan` may be necessary to mute the correct channels.

 # Integration into GBDK